CMP2804/report/report.md

 ### Code structure
-The main two classes which manage point cloud generation are the SoundManager and PointCloudRenderer singleton classes.
-SoundManager generates the points based on physics raycasts, passing on each new point to be rendered to the PointCloudRenderer, which interacts with the various shaders to render each point using Graphics.DrawMeshInstancedProcedural.
+The main two classes which manage point cloud generation are the `SoundManager` and `PointCloudRenderer` singleton classes. `SoundManager` generates the points based on physics raycasts, passing on each new point to be rendered to the `PointCloudRenderer`, which interacts with the various shaders to render each point using `Graphics.DrawMeshInstancedProcedural()`.
-When and how to generate points is managed by the SoundMaker component, but sounds can be generated from anywhere using the static method SoundManager.MakeSound.
+When and how to generate points is managed by the `SoundMaker` component, but sounds can be generated from anywhere using the static method `SoundManager.MakeSound()`.

 Finding where to generate the points
 In order to provide an easy in-editor way of setting up sound generation Ethan created